-Course Reps represent their peers on all manner of academic issues, representing the authentic student voice and facilitating positive change within University departments.
-They gather and collate feedback from the students on their course, identifying any concerns and considering possible improvements.
-They then raise and constructively debate these issues at SSCs, working alongside their department to improve the academic experience at Leicester.
+Course Reps represent the authentic student voice on all manner of academic issues.
+They gather and collate feedback from the students on their course, and facilitating positive change within University departments.
+They then raise and constructively debate these issues at Student-Staff Committees (SSCs), working alongside their school to improve the academic experience at Leicester.

 Full Course Rep role description